 Da Vinci VS Michelangelo

-A whole section of the Florentine Renaissance revisited by the prism of the artistic rivalry that opposed Leonardo da Vinci to Michelangelo in the sixteenth century.
+A whole section of the Florentine Renaissance is revisited through the prism of the artistic rivalry between Leonardo da Vinci to Michelangelo in the sixteenth century.

 Van Gogh VS Gauguin